 - Partial or complete blindness of the eye

 - Inability to close one eye due to excessive dryness of the cornea

 Patients of Bell’s Palsy are diagnosed based on clinical evidence.
 When a neurologist is seen due to symptoms, such as weakness on one side of the face around the forehead, eyelid and/or mouth, they perform a physical examination to understand the cause.

-If you experience any of the above mentioned symptoms, visit a nearby medical practice and get yourself treated by certified neurologists.
+If you experience any of the above-mentioned symptoms, visit a nearby medical practice and get yourself treated by a certified neurologist in Manhattan.

 Treatment of Bell’s Palsy

 Facial Palsy affects each individual differently.
 Some cases are very mild and patients do not require treatment as the lesion subsides on its own within a few weeks.
 But in other cases, treatment and medication are required.

 According to recent research carried out in Manhattan, NY, steroids such as prednisone have been proven effective in reducing inflammation and swelling to treat nerve damage.

 Acyclovir is another effective drug that helps in early recovery from the disease.